-Betting market: BetOnline is the only book that’s posted odds, which are listed above.
+Betting market: Only one book has posted odds, which are listed above.
 Most books have held off as the status of Marcus Mariota’s elbow remains murky.
 Keep an eye on our NFL live odds page for updates as the game gets closer.

 Weather report: With their win over the Patriots last week, the Jaguars are now just 8-21 against the spread at home in games in at least 80-degree heat, according to our Bet Labs tools.

 All three Florida teams have fared poorly against the spread in hot home games, failing to take advantage of visiting teams that aren’t used to playing in similar conditions.